ec-jrc/cbm/README.md

 A core concept in CbM is reduction.
 This is currently implemented primarily as statistics extraction, which can then be used in subsequent analytics.
 Examples modules that apply machine learning for outlier analysis have been developed.
 Other components are aimed at providing access to users that need analytical outputs for reporting, or data extraction, including image extracts, for further client-side detailed analysis.

 This code repository provides access to the CbM project code, which can be set up, configured and run on an in-house or cloud computing infrastructure for development and testing purposes.
-The modular approach is the documented in the Wiki pages.
+The modular approach is documented in the Wiki pages.

 ## Prerequisites